 iRobot Roomba 690 Review

 The Roomba 690 is the very first product from this particular manufacturer which comes with a built-in Wi-Fi support.
-As compared to the previous models, this robotic vacuum cleaner can be connected to the iRobot Home app, which means that you can control it from anywhere, anytime via your smart phone or tablet.
+As compared to the previous models, this robot vacuum cleaner can be connected to the iRobot Home app, which means that you can control it from anywhere, anytime via your smartphone or tablet.
 This is a must-have feature for users who’re always on the go but still want their home to be as clean as possible.